allbertuu/allbertuu/README.md

 - Meu <a href="https://anilist.co/user/allbertuu/">AniList</a>
 - 🎂 Idade: 19 anos -->

-- 🔥 I'm frontend developer
+- 🔥 I'm a frontend developer
-- 🎯 Professional goal: to become really relevant in the area of technology, because that's what I love: always improve myself.
+- 🎯 Professional goal: to become relevant in the area of technology, because that's what I love: always improving myself.
 - 😄 Pronouns: he/him
-- 🧩 Modus operandi: I love resolve challenges that can be useful to people, either old or new problems.
+- 🧩 Modus operandi: I love to resolve challenges that can be useful to people, either old or new problems.
 - My <a href="https://anilist.co/user/allbertuu/">AniList</a>
 - 🎂 Age: 19 years old